flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 #### board representation (1)

-you need to choose a way to represent a board; for that there are many options, like
+you need to choose a way to represent a board; for that you have many options, like

-- a sequence of 9 numbers
+- a sequence (list or tuple) of 9 numbers
 - a string of 9 characters
 - a numpy array
 - a class of your own
 - ...

 however, please pay attention to the fact that you will probably want to use boards:

 - in structures like sets or dicts - so its needs to be **hashable**
 - in a priority queue, which implies *sorting*, so you need a **sortable** representation as well